 Addiction is a disease and innovative responses are needed, right now.
 Our community and the country at large are in the throes of an opioid epidemic—and so we created an innovative solution that brings results: The Medicaid Accelerated eXchange (M.A.X.)
 Series Program.

-Addiction is a disease.
-We have reduced the need for opioids and pain medications with new ideas and strategies.
-Through the MAX Series Program, we developed and implemented a new Emergency Department program that focuses on managing chronic pain, specifically for a group of patients identified as Super Utilizers.
-Our goal is to reduce their need for pain medications and reduce avoidable hospital admissions and ED visits.
+Through our M.A.X.
+Series Program, we have reduced the need for opioids and pain medications by using new ideas and strategies.
+We developed and implemented a new Emergency Department (E.D.) program that focuses on managing chronic pain, specifically for a group of patients identified as Super Utilizers.
+Our goal is to reduce their need for pain medications and reduce avoidable hospital admissions and E.D. visits.

-The Opioid Abuse Reduction Initiative is just one example of an innovative program created and developed by our leadership team.
-Won’t you join us in supporting our creative solutions focused on changing the face of healthcare by creating innovative solutions to address the healthcare needs of those living here in our community.
+Our Opioid Abuse Reduction Initiative is just one example of an innovative program created and developed by our leadership team.
+At Ellenville Regional Hospital, we’re changing the face of healthcare by creating innovative solutions to address the healthcare needs of those living here in our community.

 You can help us to sustain and grow our Initiatives by contributing to our CrowdRise fundraising efforts.
 Please invest in us today!